Skip to main content

 Features:

-• using strings as conditions (search by string inclusion)
+• using strings as conditions (search by string occurrence)

 • using regular expressions as conditions

-• using custom check functions, which are passed the response data and headers
+• using custom check functions that receive response data and headers

-• can set several different types of conditions at once
+• multiple different types of conditions can be specified at once

-• for logical negation, put the condition in an array, e.g., check_content: ['xxxx', [/yyyy/]] means the request will be considered successful if the received data contains the substring xxxx and the regular expression /yyyy/ does not match on the page
+• for logical negation, place the condition in an array, i.e., check_content: ['xxxx', [/yyyy/]] means the request will be considered successful if the received data contains the substring xxxx and the regular expression /yyyy/ finds no matches on the page

-All checks specified in the array must pass for the request to be successful
+All checks specified in the array must pass for a successful request

 let response = yield this.request('GET', set.query, {}, {